Shop By Category

-If you’re looking for underwear that slips on and off or tears at the sides, try our Premium Maximum Absorbency Underwear.
+If you’re looking for underwear that slips on and off or tears at the sides, try Maximum Absorbency Underwear.
 Made to move up to four cups of liquid away from your body while locking in odor and preventing leaks, these are designed for easy, seamless disposal no matter where you are.

 If you have stress incontinence or overflow incontinence, you may tend to have smaller leaks, and you may not need as many cups of liquid protection, try Bladder Control Pads.
 With up to two cups of liquid protection, these disposable pads are easily removed and replaced for convenience, discretion, and ease.

 When it comes to disposing of incontinence products inside your home, a diaper waste collection system can be an inexpensive and effective solution.
 Adult incontinence disposal systems are containers that look like regular trash bins, but consist of an airtight design that locks away any unwanted odors.
 Lined with odor neutralizing, waterproof liners, these specialized disposal bins are often designed with an extra set of airtight closures that keep waste products contained.
 They are discreet and can hold up to 35 adult-sized diapers.
 This can be particularly useful for those who experience bowel incontinence to help provide extra odor control.